-The curriculum is designed to lay out what is required to be a credentialed Emergency Medicine Advanced Clinical Practitioner looking after children in Emergency Departments in the UK.
-Henceforth, this document will refer to ACPs in training and preparing for credentialing as tACPs, and ACPs at the point of credentialing under the children's curriculum as PEM-ACPs.
+The curriculum defines what is required to be a credentialed Emergency Medicine Advanced Clinical Practitioner looking after children in Emergency Departments in the UK.
+Henceforth, this document will refer to ACPs in training and preparing for credentialing as tACPs, and ACPs at the point of credentialing as PEM-ACPs.

-The Purpose Statement outlines why emergency medicine is vital to the patients of the UK and a key element of the National Health Service and why ACPs are an integral part of the Emergency Medicine workforce.
+The Purpose Statement outlines why emergency medicine is vital to the patients of the UK and a key element of the NHS and why ACPs are an integral part of the Emergency Medicine workforce.